Computational neuroscience seminar

 When and Where:

-Each Wednesday at 2pm both in-person (Prague, Malostranské náměstí 25, room 510) and remotely (Zoom link)
+Seminar is held both in-person (Prague, Malostranské náměstí 25, room 510) and remotely (Remote meeting link).

 Synopsis